seL4/docs/projects/sel4/frequently-asked-questions.md

 ### What are the proof assumptions?
- The brief version is: we assume that in-kernel assembly code is correct, hardware behaves correctly, in-kernel hardware management (TLB and caches) is correct, and boot code is correct.
+ The brief version is: we assume that the few lines of in-kernel assembly code are correct, hardware behaves correctly, in-kernel hardware management (TLB and caches) is correct, and boot code is correct.
 The hardware model assumes DMA to be off or to be trusted.
 The security proofs additionally give a list of conditions how the